This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 First, you should probably familiarize yourself with the dog pack hierarchy.

 That way, you will have a better understanding of your dogs’ behaviors and the way they interact with one another.

-After that, there are a few things that you can do to ease the process of introducing your dogs to one another, while at the same time fostering your love for each one of them individually.
+After that, there are a few things you can do to ease the process of introducing your dogs to one another, while at the same time fostering your love for each of them individually.

 Each Dog Should Have Its Own…